 , on the north side of Hwy 180 just opposite the turn-off for Hulme Lake, and the smaller group at Cherry Gap

 , also close to CA 180 (west side), reached by a track starting from McGee Overlook.

 The larger southern part of Giant Sequoia National Monument has one main center for visitors, at Long Meadow Grove

 , next to Hwy 190 just north of the junction with Parker Pass Road.
-The trees may be seen along an easy, half mile, interpretive path - Trail of the 100 Giants
+The trees may be seen along an easy, 1.4 mile interpretive path - Trail of 100 Giants

 .
 Three groves (Belknap Camp, McIntyre, Wheel Meadow) grow quite close together, either side of the South Fork of the Middle Fork of the Tule River